Lvgs3033/Cosmicclender/README.md

 # 📅 Cosmic Calendar – Event Management & Tracking

 A sleek and modern **event management web application** that helps you track upcoming events, manage schedules, and view event details in a calendar format.
-It allows users to stay on top of their events, with easy-to-use features for adding, editing, and browsing events.

 🌐 **Live Demo:** https://cosmicclender-hdaa.vercel.app/